usernew20/lampscan/LAMPscan Manual.md

 The HTML report is a comprehensive document that includes:

 - **Summary of Findings**: A high-level overview of the scan results.
-- **Detailed Vulnerability Information**: Detailed descriptions of detected vulnerabilities with links to CVE entries and suggested mitigations.
+- **Detailed Vulnerability Information**: Detailed descriptions of detected vulnerabilities, severity ratings, CVSS scores, and links to CVE entries where available.
 - **Scan Environment Details**: Information about the Nmap version, options used, scripts executed, and the scanning host.

 ---